Linseed poultice Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 A traditional remedy

-As long ago as the seventeenth century, herbal and linseed formentations and cataplasms (poultices) were recommended by the great English herbalist, Nicholas Culpeper for the treatment of abscesses, tumours and inflammation.
+As long ago as the seventeenth century, herbal and linseed formentations and cataplasms (poultices) were recommended by the great English herbalist, Nicholas Culpeper for treating abscesses, tumours and inflammation.

 The Royal Army Medical Corps is nicknamed the Linseed Lancers